w3c/wai-tutorials/source/forms/instructions.html.erb.md

 #### Using `aria-labelledby`
 {:.ap}

 One approach is to use the WAI-ARIA `aria-labelledby` attribute to associate instructions with form controls.
-At the time of writing this tutorial, this approach is not fully supported by all web browsers and assistive technologies, for example Braille displays.
+At the time of writing this tutorial, this approach is not fully supported by all web browsers and assistive technologies, for example, Braille displays.
 To ensure backward compatibility, the `for` and `id` attributes are also used in this example.

 {::nomarkdown}
 <%= sample_start %>